 <html itemscope itemtype="https://schema.org/Blog">

-Because almost all WordPress CMS built sites will be publishing blog posts, then, naturally that URL is a type of Blog.
-And therefore, content chunk where the blog is posts is ‘BlogPosting’
+Because almost all WordPress CMS built sites will be publishing blog posts, then, naturally your Posts URL is a type of Blog.
+Therefore, content chunk (usually wrapped in main, or article sections) where the blog content is published are ‘BlogPosting’

 Since Google recommends to create websites that are Accessible to all.
-You can do much more with Structured Data if the content you have on your website allows.
+You can do much more with Structured Data if the content you have on your website allows it.
 For example:

 The Roles Model